jasny/auth/docs/mfa/index.md

 ### Timeout

-The partial login state will not automatically time out and live as long as the session live time.
+The partial login state will not automatically time out and live as long as the session lifetime.
 It's recommended to check the authentication timestamp to limit the time between the first and second verification step.

 ```php